dimgatz98/openfaas_plhroforiaka/kubeadm_tutorial/README.md

 kubectl port-forward deployment/prometheus-grafana 3000
 ```
-Verify the installation by visiting http:localhost:3000 and then the rest are exactly the same as in the main doc
+Verify the installation by visiting http:localhost:3000 and then the rest are exactly the same as in the main doc with the only difference that whenever you use "kubectl" you have to ommit "sudo"